irfanbozkurt/halal-gamble/README.md

 Run smart contract test with `yarn hardhat:test`

-- Edit your smart contract `Lottery.sol` in `packages/hardhat/contracts`
+- Edit your smart contract `HalalGamble.sol` in `packages/hardhat/contracts`
 - Edit your frontend in `packages/nextjs/pages`
 - Edit your deployment scripts in `packages/hardhat/deploy`